-Unless the agency exercises its authority under the pilot program in 20 CFR 404.936 and 416.1436 that began on August 9, 2010, the administrative law judge (ALJ) sets the time and place for the hearing.
+In general, the administrative law judge (ALJ) sets the time and place for the hearing.
 The ALJ may change the time and place, if necessary.
-The objective is to hold a hearing as soon as possible after the request for hearing (RH) is filed, at a site convenient to the claimant.
-The hearing office (HO) staff will generally contact hearing participants to ascertain availability before scheduling the hearing.
+The objective is to hold a hearing as soon as possible after the request for hearing is filed, at a site convenient to the claimant.
+The Office of Hearings Operations (OHO) staff will generally contact hearing participants to ascertain availability before scheduling the hearing.

 When an ALJ sets the time and place for a hearing, the ALJ will consider: